And after Roe was eradicated, MAGA radicals opened the floodgates for draconian and cruel bans on women's choice across America.

 I'd appreciate it.

-I really will appreciate that.
+I appreciate that.

 Linda is here.

-Well, not here, because I'm here in Florida.
+Well, not here because I'm here in Florida.

-Linda is there.
+Linda is like a virus.

 I'm always here.